He grabbed two cups from the cupboard, without really thinking about it.

 Julie shook her head trying to stop what she knew was about to come, trying to stop her non-existent heart from breaking but there are some things that are out of anyone's control, even for an empath.

-Fight it she did, but in the end, she lost.
+Though she fought it hard, in the end, she lost.

-Her ears strained to hear any movement.
+Her ears strained to hear any movement from the hallway.
 If she was going to lose this battle it would be better to do it in private.
-Because if anyone saw what she was about to do she would definitely have to kill later.
+Because if anyone saw what she was about to do she would certainly have to kill later.

 A slight tightening of the throat, a burning of the eyes, Julie hadn't done this in such a long time.
 She never had her time of mourning but there was no one to play to right now.
 Her mask slipped from her face and landed with an inaudible mental crash on the floor of the med. lab.